 1) Are those in custody awaiting trial entitled to a new bail hearing because of COVID-19?

 - Rule 33.05 of the Missouri Rules of Criminal Procedure allows a defendant to request a review of an order of detention.

 - A number of federal and state courts have reconsidered previously imposed orders of detention in light of the COVID-19 pandemic.

-• If a new detention hearing is held, the Court will consider how Covid-19 impacts the purposes of bail – to assure the defendant’s appearance in court and to protect the safety of the community.
+- If the court holds a new detention hearing, it will consider how the virus impacts the purposes of bail.
+They do this to assure the appearance of the defendant in court while protecting the community.

 2) Are “at risk” individuals due to age or medical condition automatically eligible for pre-trial release?

 - Courts will consider a pre-trial defendant’s age and/or medical condition in light of the purposes of bail.

 - Once again, this is another way to ensure the defendant’s appearance in court.
 It also helps protect the safety of the community.